Henry Cowell: Education and early career

 Still a teenager, Cowell wrote the piano piece Dynamic Motion (1916), his first important work to explore the possibilities of the tone cluster.
-It requires the performer to use both forearms to play massive secundal chords and calls for keys to be held down without sounding to extend its dissonant cluster overtones via sympathetic resonance.
-After two years at Berkeley, Seeger recommended that Cowell study at the Institute of Musical Art (later the Juilliard School of Music) in New York City.
+It requires the performer to use both forearms to play massive secundal chords and calls for keys to be held down without sounding for sympathetic resonance.
+After two years at Berkeley, Seeger recommended that Cowell study at the Institute of Musical Art (later the Juilliard School) in New York City.
 Cowell only studied there for three months (October 1916 to January 1917) before dropping out, believing the musical atmosphere was too stifling and uninspiring.
 It was in New York, however, where he met fellow modernist piano composer Leo Ornstein.
 The two would collaborate in later decades.

-In February 1917, Cowell enlisted in the army to avoid being drafted in World War I and seeing direct military combat.
-He served in the ambulance training facility at Camp Crane, Allentown, Pennsylvania, where he had a short stint as the assistant band director for a few months.
+In February 1917, Cowell enlisted in the army to avoid being drafted into World War I and seeing direct military combat.
+He served in the ambulance training facility at Camp Crane in Allentown, Pennsylvania, where he had a short stint as the assistant band director for a few months.
 In October 1918, Cowell was transferred to Fort Ontario in Oswego, New York.
-He was transferred just before an outbreak of the Spanish flu killed thirteen men at Camp Crane.
+He was transferred just before the Spanish flu pandemic killed thirteen men at Camp Crane.